abhilash-kundoor/hardware-selling-chatbot/README.md

 ## README

 Name : Abhilash Kundoor

-Application Name : Food Ordering Chatbot
+Application Name : Hardware Selling Chatbot

-Description : This application enables users to order food via a online chatbot.
-It also shows a list of products
+Description : This application enables users to order hardware via a online chatbot.
+It also shows a list of products the company is selling.
+User can easily select the product he/she wants to buy by choosing the corresponding number.
+Once the user completes purchase, he/she has an option to do the checkout.
+A receipt that contains the products he/she bought is shown along with the price including tax.

 Steps to install, build and use this blogging site project.